When we think of women’s rights we don’t often call up images of haute couture fashion houses.

 Chanel did not define herself as a feminist.
 But neither did she allow the gender disparities of the day to hold her back.
 "I decided who I wanted to be, and that is who I am," she famously quipped.

-It was this strength of mind and purpose that led the designer to create clothing that broke away from traditional ideas of womanhood – sports attire, trousers, clothing that was feminine but comfortable.
+It was this strength of mind and purpose that led the designer to create clothing that broke away from traditional ideas of womanhood – sports attire, trousers and dresses that were feminine but comfortable.

 That’s not to say that her clothing wasn’t sexually empowering.
-By dressing the natural shape of a woman, she absolutely gave power to women to rediscover their bodies through unrestrained movement.
+By dressing the natural shape of a woman she gave power to women to rediscover their bodies through unrestrained movement.

 More Movement ...More Options